 m is not guaranteed but Nyguen also demonstrated that in most cases it could

 be easily solved.
-So far, this is already not looking great for GGH.
-But it
+This is already not looking great for GGH but it

 definitely gets worse.